Ebazhanov/linkedin-skill-assessments-quizzes/it-operations/it-operations-quiz.md

 - [x] Back up his data.
 - [ ] Ensure that the system is protected against malware.

+---

 #### Q20.
-What is one difference between a drive and media?
+Which statement best describes a drive?

-- [ ] The drive is where the data is stored and the media is the data itself.
+- [x] A. A drive is hardware that reads/writes data and often accepts removable media (e.g., disk, CD).
-- [x] A drive is hardware that reads media.
+- [ ] B. A drive is a software component that manages files.
-- [ ] These are two terms for the same thing: storage.
+- [ ] C. A drive is a network service for file transfer.
-- [ ] The terms apply only to removable storage, where the drive is the slot and the media is the thumb drive or media card inserted into the slot.

-[reference](https://en.wikipedia.org/wiki/Disk_storage): a drive is a device capable of interacting with data recorded on a media; this media can be removable or non-removable.
+- [ ] D. A drive is an encryption method.

+> _Explanation:_ A drive is a physical device that performs read/write operations; removable-media drives (CD/DVD, removable disk) accept media, while non-removable drives (SSD/HDD) provide storage without separate media.

+---

 #### Q21.
 Mass storage inside a desktop computer case is usually found where?